 Born in post-communist Czechoslovakia…

-I was growing up together with the democracy around me – in a society formatted by decades of absence of free expression, values-based leadership and respect for fundamental freedoms.
+I grew up together with the democracy around me – in a society formatted by decades of absence of free expression, values-based leadership and respect for fundamental freedoms.
 My childhood was marked by experiences that appeared normal only for those who grew up eastwards of the Iron Curtain – how special it feels to have pineapples on the Christmas table or to have access to high street fashion imported from Austria.
 I perfectioned my discipline, strength and flexibility in gymnastics trainings and foreign language classes, wondering how much extra work is necessary for somebody ‘like me’ to succeed in the bigger world.

 Integration was THE cool subject back in the 90s.